Corsaka/student-robotics-dcgs/README.md

 **Thirdly:**

 The master branch is for downloading.
-If you want to make changes to the robot.py file, update the one in push-to-master and make a pull request so we can discuss it.
+If you want to make changes to the robot.py file, edit it in the master branch but select "Make a new branch for this commit".

 The commands branch is for putting a file of a single command that you've made.
 You can then request it be merged into master.